-As you know by now, I’ve been taking small steps to swap out beauty, skincare, and household products that aren’t as safe as they should be for safer, cleaner, non-toxic products.
-I’ve eased myself into learning more and more about the clean beauty world, and honestly, it has been such an eye opening experience!
+As you know by now, I’ve been taking small steps to swap out beauty, skincare, body care, and household products to safer, cleaner, non-toxic products.
 You can read all about my clean beauty experience here!

-With the warmer temps approaching (they’re here btw!), I recently started reading more and more about clean sunscreen and why mineral sunscreen is a safer alternative to traditional chemical sunscreens (think, most of the name brands you’re used to seeing and buying … Banana Boat, Coppertone, SunBum, Panama Jack and even Neutrogena).
+With the warmer temps approaching (they’ve been here in Houston!), let’s chat about sunscreen, mainly, why mineral sunscreen is a safer alternative to traditional chemical sunscreens.
+What are chemical sunscreens? … Think, most of the name brands you’re used to seeing and buying … Banana Boat, Coppertone, SunBum, Panama Jack and even Neutrogena.
 The EWG (Environmental Working Group, a consumer protection agency) shared this list of sunscreens ranked worst to best.
 The household names you’re used to buying top the worst end of the spectrum.

 With that said, let’s dive into why you should consider ditching those chemical sunscreens and switching to mineral sunscreen!